What is dermaplaning?

 How do surgeons perform dermaplaning?

-A trained professional will use a sterilized surgical blade, carefully stroking the instrument across your skin at a 45 degree angle while holding your head and skin in place.
+One of Face Center LA’s highly trained surgeons will use a sterilized surgical blade, carefully stroking the instrument across your skin at a 45 degree angle while holding your head and skin in place.
 The process is very routine, quickly done, and safe, and you will experience no pain.

 Will my hair grow back thicker?